Enthalpiex/Eccirian-Encrypt/README.md

 ---

-##  Features
+##  Features Includes:

-- 🔁 One-click encryption/decryption of **any** file type—not just `.md`.
+- One-click encryption/decryption of **any** file type—not just `.md`.
-- 🔒 AES and ECC based password encryption.
+- AES and ECC based password encryption.
-- 📄 Custom view that shows a locked page instead of the default editor.
+- Custom view that shows a locked page instead of the default editor.
-- 🧷 Files remain read-only until unlocked via user input.
+- Files remain read-only until unlocked via user input.
-- ⚙️ UI and control panel support.
+- UI and control panel support.
-- 📦 Modular architecture for maintainability and expansion.
+- Modular architecture for maintainability and expansion.
-- ☁️ Cloud-sync and sharing friendly.
+- Cloud-sync and sharing friendly.

 ---